Why Attendance Matters

 Talk about the importance of showing up to school every day.

-Help your child maintain daily routines, such as finishing homework and getting a good night’s sleep.
-Set a regular bedtime and morning routine, including laying
+Help your child maintain daily routines, such as finishing homework and getting a good night's sleep.
+Set a regular bedtime and morning routine, including laying out clothes and backpacks the night before.

-Keep your child healthy and make sure they have the required shots.
 If you are concerned about about a contagious illness, call your school or health care provider.

 Communicate with your child's school